ADDALemos/RBN/index.md

 * Repair e - removes regulator
 * Repair i - negates a regulator
 * Repair g - changes AND function to OR function

 Note: All the combinations of repairs are allowed, and they need to be written in alphabetical order.

-Some examples with small networks are available in the folder: `examples/repairs`.
+Some examples with small networks are available in the folder: `examples/repairs`, showing the effects of the repair operations.

 ### Model